 The agile working methodology or ‘movement’ allows project managers and other stakeholders to assess and examine the direction of the project during its life cycle.
 Sprints or iterations are regular and consistent which allow for a constant-growth model which team members follow.
-At the end of each sprint or iteration it is required that the project team deliver results in moving the project along.
+At the end of each sprint retrospective or iteration it is required that the project team deliver results in moving the project along.

 From the emphasis placed on repeated abbreviated work cycles, the agile method is described as incremental.
 In comparison to the waterfall method, project teams have more than one chance to get each aspect of the project right.
 This dramatically increases project success rate.
 The continual revision of every aspect of the project allows for true optimisation and quality results.
 By allowing teams to stop and revise projects after every agile methodology sprint, modifications and changes are easily incorporated and the project can be steered in a new direction.

 The agile methodology process adopts an ‘inspect and adapt’ approach to project management.
 This greatly reduces costs and time.
 Since project teams work in sprints, it allows stakeholders more opportunities to in a collaborate.
 The continual adaptation for which the agile method allows for is essential in today’s uncertain and sometimes unstable environment.
 Project team are empowered to re-plan instead of going ahead with a once-off planned project, unadaptable to change that is bound to fail.
 This allows for increased competitivity and preserves a project’s market relevance.